 Guest Lectures and Debates

 At ORA, we go the extra mile to enhance the study abroad experience of our students.
 As part of this, every year our dedicated Events Team organises a series of fascinating guest lectures.
-In 2014, these took place in the Examination Schools of the University of Oxford, allowing ORA students to experience a lecture in the same environment as a University undergraduate.
 Guest speakers come from a wide range of backgrounds and specialisms, including the worlds of online media, television and academia.
 Our students also have the opportunity to watch and participate in a number of debates, which take place on campus.
 These range from formal Panel Debates involving teaching faculty and other staff, to informal discussions about current “hot topics” led by Counsellors.

 Some past afternoon activities enjoyed by our students include the following: